alvarotrigo/fullPage.js/README.md

 - `showActiveTooltip`: (default `false`) Shows a persistent tooltip for the actively viewed section in the vertical navigation.

 - `slidesNavigation`: (default `false`) If set to `true` it will show a navigation bar made up of small circles for each landscape slider on the site.
+You can use custom slides navigation markup by creating an element with the class name `.fp-slidesNav` inside any given section.

 - `slidesNavPosition`: (default `bottom`) Defines the position for the landscape navigation bar for sliders.
 Admits `top` and `bottom` as values.
 You may want to modify the CSS styles to determine the distance from the top or bottom as well as any other style such as color.